dervisonurgurbuz/DDPS_Assignment_1/README.md

 python download_datasets.py
 ```

-(optional) you might need to download python libraries (download as --user in ~/ to avoid requiring any special privileges). e.g., by running
+(optional) You might need to download python libraries (download as --user in ~/ to avoid requiring any special privileges). e.g., by running

 ```console
 pip install --user pandas